DOES MAMMOGRAPHY SAVE LIVES?

 "In September 2010, the New England Journal of Medicine, one of the most prestigious medical journals, published the first study in years to examine the effectiveness of mammograms.
 Their findings are a far cry from what most public health officials would have you believe.
 The bottom line is that mammograms seem to have reduced cancer death rates by only 0.4 deaths per 1,000 women --- an amount so small it might as well be zero.
 Put another way, 2,500 women would have to be screened over 10 years for a single breast cancer death to be avoided." -Dr. Joseph Mercola

 "This latest publication is just a longer-term follow-up of a study that was completed over a decade ago, so the fact that they did not find a benefit from mammograms is not new." - Richard Wender, MD: Professor and Chair of the Department of Family and Community Medicine at Thomas Jefferson University in Philadelphia.
-A graduate of Princeton University and the University of Pennsylvania School of Medicine, Wender currently chairs the American Cancer Society Cancer Screening Guidelines Panel.

 - OSTEOPOROSIS DRUGS PREVENT FRACTURES: The truth is, Osteoporosis Drugs cause fractures.
 I have been warning people of this fact for over a decade (HERE).
 Fortunately, the powers that be are starting to admit this on a small level.